artemagant/Space-Invaders/README.md

-1 day: working on projects 3 hours.
+1 day: working on project 3 hours.
+2 day: working on project 2 hours.